 For a time there were co-members which necessitated a move to a larger venue at the Netherwood Hotel.
 Since then both the Grange and Graythwaite Hotels have been used for meetings

 The club continues to thrive and now meets in Cartmel Village Hall.
 There are currently 38 members, of these Pat Rye.is an Honorary member.

 At the start, two business and two speaker meetings were held each month.
 Fund-raising was essential to pay for rent of rooms, payment to Central Office and especially for donations to various charities.
 The main fund raising was the annual Jumble Sale held in the Victoria Hall each New Year.
 This was always successful but times change and this has since been discontinued.

 Over the years, fund-raising efforts have included Fashion Shows, coffee mornings, treasure hunts, walks, swimarathons, Chocolate Fairs and dances.
 On incorporation into Cumbria, a Lancashire Evening was held at the Netherwood Hotel with Lancashire food, clog and folk-dancing and photographs were shown in Lancashire Life in April 1974.
 Enjoying ourselves while raising funds is one of the pleasures of membership of Grange SI!

 Initially donations to charity were mostly for local people.
 However, over the years, the focus has grown to encompass both national and international work and includes not only fund-raising but also direct service, lobbying and awareness raising activities.
-We not only support our regular charities but also the President’s chosen charities each year.
 There is more detail about our work under the various headings and Club news.